 - The district-wide school safety team in conjunction with local officials has identified areas outside of school property that may impact a district facility during an emergency.
 Factors that were considered included population, presence of hazardous materials, and potential for emergency based on national trends and proximity to district property.

 B. The district has developed multi-hazard response guides.
 These guidelines are located in the building-level emergency response plan and are in ICS (Incident Command System) format.
+Due to State level protocols related to the COVID pandemic, instruction drills required under law will be modified to the extent necessary to allow for appropriate social distancing and face covering on the part of participants.
 Plans for taking the following actions in response to an emergency where appropriate are, including but not limited to:

 - Initial Actions